spacetelescope/acs-notebook/README.md

 ```
 which will create a new acs-notebook/ directory containing the contents of this repository.

 ___Warning:___ Before running these examples, you must install or update to the latest version of [AstroConda](https://astroconda.readthedocs.io/en/latest/).
-Additionally, `astroquery` is not currently included in the AstroConda distribution.
-Users will need to run
+Additionally, `astroquery` is not currently included in the AstroConda distribution and a jupyter extension is required for some notebooks.
+Users will need to run the following:
 ```
 conda install astroquery
+conda install nodejs
+jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```
 before using the notebooks as many of them use this tool to download datasets for the examples.